docelic/html2slang/README.md

 # html2slang
-Converts HTML pages to slang (template language)
+Converts HTML pages to slang (templating language).

 This tool converts HTML pages into [slang](https://github.com/jeromegn/slang).

 Does it work?
-YES.
+Yes.

 Primary use case is converting HTML templates into much nicer and more efficient slang syntax, so that the development can be done in slang from there.